 - Leadership is about casting not ruling.
 Finding the best place for people to fit is a lot more energizing for a church than having to be “in charge” of how things are done.
 A good team will be skilled at creating the right content or product if the members are in their sweet spots.
 You are likely to find people better than you at all aspects of the tech work if they are cast properly.
 Why?
 Even those who are inexperienced are likely to grow if their aptitude matches the role.

 - Control is overrated.
 Yes, I am going to be sure to say this.
 In one previous ministry, I was told by the volunteers that the lead pastor needed to pick the fonts for all the slides.
-They couldn’t do it but when that person was available which was minutes before the service.
+They couldn’t do it but when that pastor was available–which was minutes before the service.
 This stress depleted our ranks.
 Letting the team make decisions such as fonts—with guidelines and standards—meant ownership and a growth in numbers!

 - Teams work.
 Individuals burn out.
 Yes, it is convenient to not have to figure out again and again how to explain expectations and to learn the particular skills needed.
 However, as stated, a single point of failure means you will crash—big time!
 Is it not more biblical to empower more people to do things rather than just a few?
 Efficiency for the moment is not worth the power of many oars paddling together!